barrieca/KRR_Project/README.md

 3. download/extract RePlay code repository (our code)

 ## Running the Project
-1. Regenerate Data by running "python main.py" (optional).
+1. Regenerate Data by running `python main.py` (optional).
 If desired, the csv_files list in the main.py file can be modified to only generate data from the specified .csv files.
    Currently, in the interest of speed, only Playstation 4 games are selected.
 2. Start Companions
-3. Select "Start Sessions" from the Companions interface
+3. Select `Start Sessions` from the Companions interface
 4. Load all .krf files in the knowledge folder (located in the repository's home directory)
-5. Start the RePlay code Django server by running "python manage.py runserver" from the django_stuff folder (located in the repository's home directory)
+5. Start the RePlay code Django server by running `python manage.py runserver` from the django_stuff folder (located in the repository's home directory)
 6. In a web browser, browse to "localhost:8000"
 7. This is the main RePlay interface.
+   Note that this application has only been tested on machines running Windows 10.

 ### Getting Recommendations
 1. Select three games from each of the text entry boxes